 Children of primary school age (and below) without symptoms are not being asked to take a test.

 Testing is voluntary, but strongly recommended to all who are eligible.
 Alongside the vaccine, washing hands, wearing face coverings, and maintaining social distancing, rapid testing plays a vital role in reducing transmission rates.
 Getting into the habit of regular testing as part of our everyday lives will help us all to play our part and do what we can to protect each other.

 Travelling to school safely

-As part of your ongoing communications with your pupils and their parents, you may wish to share the following messages on how pupils can travel to and from school safely:
+As part of your ongoing communications with your learners and their parents, you may wish to share the following messages on how learners can travel to and from school safely:

 |– if you live a short distance from your school or college, walk, cycle or scoot to and from school wherever it is possible and safe to do so|